amezcua/Beak/README.md

 ## Libraries
 Some libraries have been added to aid in the development:

- - Goole appcompat and design libraries (to aid with material design concepts such as the FAB and activity transitions)
+ - Google appcompat and design libraries (to aid with material design concepts such as the FAB and activity transitions)
  - Butterknife (http://jakewharton.github.io/butterknife/) to help with UI elements binding
  - Glide (https://github.com/bumptech/glide) to easily display images
- - Retrofit 2 (http://square.github.io/retrofit/) (with okhttp) to handle the Twitter API calls
+ - Retrofit 2 (http://square.github.io/retrofit/) (with OkHttp) to handle the Twitter API calls
  - Stetho (http://facebook.github.io/stetho/) to aid with debugging

 ## Setup